 Eating at least 5 to 7 fruits and vegetables a day that contain carotenoids is a great way to make sure you’re getting enough alpha- and beta-carotene.
 Those foods include: carrots, pumpkin, sweet potatoes, winter squash, mango, cantaloupe, apricots, peaches, broccoli and dark, green leafy vegetables, such as kale, spinach, collard greens, and Brussels sprouts.
 These foods also contain the carotenoids lutein and zeaxanthin, which are vital to eye health.

 Unfortunately, most of us don’t eat that many fruits and vegetables every day.
 Additionally, many of us don’t get the variety we need everyday to ensure that we are getting a mix of natural carotenoids.
 An overall protective diet contains significant amounts of all the carotenoids, not just alpha-carotene.

-Most nutritional supplements containing alpha- and beta-carotene contain the synthetic form.
+Many nutritional supplements containing beta-carotene contain the synthetic form or a natural form lacking in alpha carotene.
 In order to get the full protective benefits of carotenoids— especially if you don’t eat a variety of fruits and vegetables every day—take a supplement that contains a mixture of natural carotenoids, including alpha- and beta carotene, lutein, zeaxanthin and lycopene from natural sources.

 - Li C, Ford ES, Zhai G, Balluz LS, Giles WH, Liu S. Serum Alpha carotene Concentrations and risk of Death Among US Adults.
 Archives of Internal Medicine. online first: November 22,1010.